-The Supreme Court of Appeals has two kinds of jurisdiction or two classes of cases in which it can act.
-In one class, its jurisdiction is original; that is; the cases originate in that court.
-In the other, its jurisdiction is appellate; that is; the cases originate in a lower court and get to the Supreme Court of Appeals by appeal or writs of error.
+Jurisdiction: The Supreme Court of Appeals has two kinds of jurisdiction, original jurisdiction and appellate jurisdiction.
+Original jurisdiction includes cases that originate in the Supreme Court of Appeals and are enumerated by the West Virginia State Constitution.
+Appellate jurisdiction arises when cases that originate in a lower court get to the Supreme Court of Appeals through appeal or writs of error.